frankieemodel/regrid_mcs/README.md

 designed to run a loop on a folder of mcs data files each containing *one* time step ie 2d data...
 - so it takes MCS datafiles at single timesteps
 - gets data for 1 variable, 'Cloud Track Number,'
-- regrids it to match cygness data lat/lon dimensions,
+- regrids it to match cygnss data lat/lon dimensions,
-- extracts date and time from original filenames for each timestep using ncwtools.getdate(filename)
+- extracts date and time from original filenames for each timestep
 - and creates a new netcdf file containing the regridded data for each single timestep

 ## Main script is ctngrid_loop.py